styleguidist/react-styleguidist/Readme.md

 ## Changelog

-The changelog can be found in the [Changelog.md](Changelog.md) file.
+The changelog can be found on the [Releases page](https://github.com/sapegin/react-styleguidist/releases).

 ## Contributing